 PG&E provides project summaries with costs for its CWSP projects in its workpapers.
-However, while we find that the 2020 forecasts are adequately supported by the record in the proceeding, considering the current progress of PG&E's wildfire mitigation activities, particularly those related to overhead and underground system hardening, the increased scope of work planned for 2021 and 2022 may not be feasibly undertaken or completed as scheduled given the constraints that PG&E and other parties state in their testimony.
+However, while we find that the 2020 forecasts are adequately supported by the record in the proceeding, considering the current progress of PG&E's wildfire mitigation activities, particularly those related to overhead and underground system hardening, the increased scope of work planned for 2021 and 2022 raises doubt about PG&E's ability to complete the work as scheduled given the constraints that PG&E and other parties state in their testimony.

-Despite such uncertainty, PG&E's capital budget for CWSP projects in 2021 is over \$300 million, more than 50 percent higher than its 2020 forecast.
+Despite such uncertainty, PG&E's capital budget for CWSP projects in 2021 is over \$300 million or more than 50 percent higher than its 2020 forecast.
 For 2022, the forecast is approximately \$550 million higher or almost double the costs forecast for 2020.
-In addition, we find that there is insufficient support for the unit cost forecasts for 2021 and 2022 for PG&E's revised system hardening.
 PG&E uses a sample of recently completed projects to base its overhead unit cost forecast.
+However, we also note that PG&E reduced its 2020 forecast for system hardening in part because of comments which makes it probable that additional work can be conducted in the attrition years.
+Unit costs in 2021 and 2022 can also be expected to be slightly higher than in 2020.

-Instead, we find that using the 2020 capital forecast as a basis for 2021 and 2022 provides a more accurate forecast going forward.
-We find the O&M amounts reasonable as the 2021 and 2022 amounts authorized in the Settlement Agreement are only slightly higher (i.e., approximately \$2 and \$4 million higher) than the TY amount and a portion of such increases can be attributed to escalation.
-For the capital amounts, we find it reasonable to modify the Settlement Agreement as follows:
+Based on the above, we find it reasonable to authorize the forecast for 2020 and find sufficient justification to also authorize the requested capital forecasts for 2021 and 2022.
+We expect PG&E to ramp-up its system hardening and other projects in the attrition years.
+More importantly, we gave due consideration to the agreement reached by the settling parties regarding the attrition year capital forecasts.
+We also find the O&M amounts reasonable as the 2021 and 2022 amounts authorized in the Settlement Agreement are only slightly higher (i.e., approximately \$2 and \$4 million higher) than the TY amount and a portion of such increases can be attributed to escalation.